Shippii-Tech/shippii-sdk-legacy/README.md

 #### SHIPPII - PHP SDK (v1.4.5)

-You can install the Shippii SDK for PHP:
+####You can install the Shippii SDK for PHP:

-As a dependency via Composer
+1.As a dependency via Composer

-As a ZIP file of the SDK
+2.As a ZIP file of the SDK

-For complete setup guide please check Shippii [Wiki](https://gitlab.vconnect.systems/shippii-public/sdk/-/wikis/home)
+For complete setup guide please check Shippii SDK [Wiki](https://gitlab.vconnect.systems/shippii-public/sdk/-/wikis/home)